robynainsley21/ROBCAR023_FTC2301_Group-A/DWA-5/readme.md

 - WHEN either or both inputs are empty
 - THEN the divisions should not be done
 - AND the following should be displayed: “Division not performed.
 Both values are required in inputs.
 Try again”.

+5. Scenario: An invalid division should log an error in the console

+- GIVEN that the submit button is pressed
+- WHEN 20 is entered into the first input
+- AND -3 is entered into the second input
+- THEN the division should not be done
+- AND the following should be displayed: “Division not performed.
+Invalid number provided.
+Try again”.
+- AND an error should be logged in the browser console that shows the call stack
+- BUT the program should not crash entirely

+6. Scenario: Providing anything that is not a number should crash the program

+- GIVEN that the submit button is pressed
+- WHEN ‘YOLO’ is entered into the first input
+- AND ‘+++’ is entered into the second input
+- THEN the entire screen should be replaced with “Something critical went wrong.
+Please reload the page
+- AND an error should be logged in the browser console that shows the call stack.